-The idea behind this algorithm is to mask the positions in an array using bitmask and select only the unmasked numbers.
-Each mask generates a unique combination.
-The number of mask(s) is equal to 2n - 1, where ‘n’ is the number of elements in the array.
+Combinations_Bitwise The idea behind this algorithm is to mask the positions in an array using bitmask and select only the unmasked numbers.
+You will notice that each mask (bit combination) is unique, and the number of mask(s) is equal to 2n, ’n’ being the number of elements in the array.

 Example: